PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/vmss/README.md

 is not available in the Azure VM-Series image yet.

 ## Orchestration modes

 This module allows you to deploy a Virtual Machine Scale Set (VMSS) with a configurable orchestration mode.

-The choice of mode is determined by the orchestration_type variable, which provides a single point of control over the VMSS deployment.
+The choice of mode is determined by the `orchestration_type` variable, which provides a single point of control over the VMSS deployment.

+Uniform Orchestration: if `orchestration_type` is set to `Uniform`, traditional uniform orchestration mode is used, where all VMs are managed as a single entity.

-Flexible Orchestration: If orchestration_type is set to False, the module provisions an azurerm_orchestrated_virtual_machine_scale_set.
-For this mode to function correctly, the scale set's identity type must be set to UserAssigned.
-This is a requirement for managing individual VMs within the set.
+Flexible Orchestration: if `orchestration_type` is set to `Flexible`, new flexible orchestration mode is used.
+For this mode to function correctly, the VMSS's identity type must be set to `UserAssigned` in order to manage individual VMs in the set.

-Uniform Orchestration: If orchestration_type is set to True, the module provisions an azurerm_linux_virtual_machine_scale_set.
-This resource is used for traditional, uniform orchestration, where all VMs are managed as a single entity.

-By default Traditinal, uniform orchestration is used.
-To change the orchestration mode you will need to change your orchestration_type variable from false to true
+By default, the Uniform Orchestration is used by the module.

 ## Custom Metrics and Autoscaling